davidroman0O/metana-bootcamp/module-11/golang/README.md

 ## Security Notice

 - **Private Keys**: Never share private keys or commit them to version control
+- **Mnemonics**: Treat your mnemonic phrase with the same security as your private key
 - **Test Networks**: Use only test networks (like Sepolia) for experimentation
 - **Small Transactions**: Use minimal amounts for testing